orassayag/spam-revenge/README.md

 -Instructions & How to use:
 1. Go to the settings.js file and make sure that all settings are fit to needs.
 2. Read the full instructions guide in INSTRUCTIONS.md file.
-3. Run the script by "npm start" and let the magic begin. :)
+3. Run the script by 'npm start' and let the magic begin. :)

 In terminal: npm start